tantowish/zenspire-be/doc/user/user-auth.md

 ```
 {
-	"errors": "Username must not blank, ..."
+	"errors": "Email must not blank, ..."
 }
 ```